FHICT-S-Siem/S3-SiemLucassen-HAP/portfolio.md

 </table>

 #### Dashboard
 In this dashboard the user is able to see all the measurements for the given room where a jetson nano is mounted.
-In my case there is a Jetson in my brother's (mario) and in my own room.
+In my case there is a Jetson in my brother's (Mario) and in my own room.
 When a room gets clicked from the side bar, the measurements will be retrieved and shown in a measurement chart and in cards with averages.

 <img src="https://i.postimg.cc/9XnsV3XN/image.png">